Santa Prassede: Interior

+Frescos, Paintings, & Carvings

 The main altarpiece is a canvas of St Praxedes Gathering the Blood of the Martyrs (c.
 1730–35) by Domenico Muratori.

-Mosaic
+On the right column of the triumphal arch, above the plaque, there is the Portrait of Cardinal Angelo Maria Querini (1747) by Jacopo Zoboli.
+It also contains an Annunciation by Stefano Pieri.

+Mosaics

 The most famous element of the church is the mosaic decorative program.
 Paschal hired a team of professional mosaicists to complete the work in the apse, the apsidal arch, and the triumphal arch.
 In the apse, Jesus is in the center, flanked by Sts.
 Peter and Paul who present Prassede and Pudenziana to God.
 On the far left is Paschal, with the square halo of the living, presenting a model of the church as an offering to Jesus.
 Below runs an inscription of Paschal's, hoping that this offering will be sufficient to secure his place in heaven.

 On the apsidal arch are twelve men on each side, holding wreaths of victory, welcoming the souls into heaven.
 Above them are symbols of the four Gospel writers: Mark, the lion; Matthew, the man; Luke, the bull; and John, the eagle, as they surround a lamb on a throne, a symbol of Christ's eventual return to Earth.